What to Do During a Plumbing EmergencyAuthor

 Step One: Turn Off the Water!

 The main threat that a lot of plumbing emergencies pose is the ability to inflict a lot of water damage in a short period of time.
-So, the number one thing that you should do during a plumbing emergency is turn off the water as quickly as possible.
+So, the number one thing that you should do during a plumbing emergency is turn off the main water supply, the shut-off valve outside your home which is normally by the sidewalk under a cover labeled “Water”.
+Do this as quickly as possible.
 If you already have an automatic water shutoff valve installed in your home, then this step is likely taken care of for you.

 If you don’t, though, then we recommend knowing ahead of time where your water shutoff valve is and how to close it.
 You don’t want to run around looking for it in the moment, as it will only provide more time for the issue to cause more damage.
 Once the water is turned off, you at least won’t have to worry about any further harm being done by the problem.